Categories: Recruiting Software Blog

 As we noted earlier, Millennials are going to dominate the workplace for at least the next decade.
 Seeking challenge, responsibility, and success, these workers are less likely than Baby Boomers to remain in an unsatisfying job.
 So how do you create engagement?
 Consider these points:

 There are tips and incentives to improve employee engagement, but it boils down to meaning.
 An employee who cares is an engaged employee.
+You also need to consider your employees' and candidates' privacy, and compliance programs like Privacy Shield.
 Strategic alignment on workforce engagement improves your bottom line all the way around.